-All students age 12–14 with six months of playing or singing experience are welcome to attend.
-This program accomodates all levels, styles, and backgrounds.
+All students age 12 to 14 with six months of playing or singing experience are welcome to attend.
+This program accommodates all levels, styles, and backgrounds.

 You will have a brief audition at registration to determine what level of classes and ensembles best suit your needs.
-It is not required that you read music.
-However, if you do, we would like to determine at what level you are able to read.
+It is not required that you read music; however, if you do, we would like to determine your reading level.
 You will be grouped into classes with students who share your stylistic preferences (rock, jazz, funk/fusion, or R&B) and who match your current level of ability.

-Below is a list of items you should be prepared to bring:
+Below is a list of items you need in order to participate: